canonical/lxd/doc/security.md

 server and send by the client when adding itself.

 A remote add operation should therefore go like this:

  1. Call GET /1.0
  2. If we're not in a PKI setup ask the user to confirm the fingerprint.
  3. Look at the dict we received back from the server.
-If "auth" is "untrusted", ask the user for the server's password and do a POST to /1.0/certificates, then call /1.0 again to check that we're indeed trusted.
+If "auth" is "untrusted", ask the user for the server's password and do a `POST` to `/1.0/certificates`, then call `/1.0` again to check that we're indeed trusted.
  4. Remote is now ready